jonparker/npm-auto-upgrade/README.md

 # A Github Workflow for testing with different node versions

-This repo demonstrates setting up a workflow with a dynamic version of Node as well as defaulting to the version in the `.nvmrc` for PRs.
+This repo demonstrates setting up a workflow that can be run ad-hoc with a custom version of NodeJS while defaulting to the version of NodeJS in the `.nvmrc` for PRs.

 Run the action manually to use a specific version of Node